Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Conclusions and Future Work

 In this work, we introduced Query-Gated Deformable Fusion (QGDF), a query-space camera–LiDAR fusion mechanism that strengthens end-to-end perception and trajectory prediction.
 We apply QGDF to Li-ViP3D++, extending our prior Li-ViP3D architecture with differentiable LiDAR BEV sampling using learned per-query offsets and soft weighting, and query-adaptive modality gating that dynamically balances visual and LiDAR evidence.
 Together, these changes replace heuristic fusion and discrete top-$k$ selection with a fully differentiable, query-conditioned fusion process that is easier to optimize and more stable during training.

-Through comprehensive evaluations on the nuScenes dataset, we demonstrate that Li-ViP3D++ significantly improves robust prediction quality metrics such as EPA, as well as improving the detection quality measured by mAP, Precision, Recall and False Positive detection ratios.
+Through comprehensive evaluations on the nuScenes dataset, we demonstrate that Li-ViP3D++ significantly reduces displacement errors, increases robust prediction quality metrics such as EPA, and improves the detection quality measured by mAP, Precision, Recall and False Positive detection ratios.
 Our results indicate that query-based multimodal representations provide a robust interface for jointly optimizing perception and prediction.

 On nuScenes, Li-ViP3D++ achieves consistent gains in both end-to-end behavior and detection quality.
-In particular, it reaches an EPA of 0.335 while improving detection performance to 0.502 mAP, alongside higher Precision/Recall and a substantially lower false-positive ratio of 0.147.
+In particular, it reaches an EPA of 0.505 while improving detection performance to 0.616 mAP, alongside higher Precision/Recall and a substantially lower false-positive ratio of 0.069.
 Importantly, these robustness and calibration improvements do not come at a latency penalty.
 Li-ViP3D++ is slightly faster than the original Li-ViP3D baseline (139.82 ms vs. 145.91 ms), supporting its practical deployability.
+Because Li-ViP3D++ maintains strong performance under reduced RGB quality and without HD map input, it is suitable for practical settings where map infrastructure is unavailable, outdated, or costly to maintain.
+Nevertheless, the map-free setting should be viewed as a robust fallback rather than a complete replacement for semantic map context.
+Explicit lane topology and traffic-rule priors may become especially important in complex or ambiguous scenes, so the performance of the map-free variant in these cases should be evaluated more directly in future work.
+Even under this constrained setting, Li-ViP3D++ outperforms the original unimodal ViP3D and multimodal Li-ViP3D models while reducing inference latency by 36\% and 48\% respectively.

-Some future work still remains, namely exploring the benefits that using multimodal agent queries bring in the context of constrained information sources by removing the dependence on HD maps, which can prove to be a limiting factor in many applications.
-Another potential benefit of multimodal agent queries that need to be explored is reducing the computational cost of end-to-end PnP solutions, by reducing the need for high-quality input sensor data.
-The multimodal agent query interface appears to be robust against reductions in quality and sensor noise.
-The proposed multimodal information sharing mechanism should also be evaluated to quantitatively determine the benefits it can bring under adverse conditions, such as lightning and weather variations.
+Some future work still remains, namely that the strong performance of the proposed multimodal information sharing mechanism should also be evaluated to quantitatively determine the benefits it can bring under adverse conditions, such as lighting and weather variations.
+Overall efficiency of the model could likely also be improved by utilizing an input-dependent query initialization approach instead of the current learned distribution of agent queries standard in DETR3D-derived approaches.
+This could reduce the number of queries needed to reliably cover all agents present in a scene while increasing the overall efficiency of the model.